-In Phoenix, Catholic Charities is a licensed child welfare agency that has provided foster care for foreign-born children since 1984.
-Since that time, we have served more than 700 children from 30 different countries.
+Catholic Charities is a licensed child welfare agency that has provided foster care for foreign-born children since 1984.
+Since that time, we have served nearly 1,000 children from more than 30 different countries.

 Our Unaccompanied Minor Program (UMP) provides services for foreign-born children who have arrived in the United States without a parent or legal guardian.
 Whether the child is a refugee with legal immigration status or an undocumented immigrant, the child is placed with a loving, compassionate foster family for safe, nurturing care.